matthewfritsch/MusicGenGA_Website/usage.rst

 Choosing a theme for the song
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To run the program, make sure to navigate into the directory that main.py is in, and then type: ‘python main.py’ this will then prompt you with some questions.
-The first is asking if you want the song in major or minor.
+The first is asking if you want the song in major or minor (as these are the only keys that exist).
 A moodier song would most likely be made with the minor key, and a more upbeat happy song would be made in the major key.
 The next question will then ask you to pick from: “slow”, “medium”, “fast”, or a custom number.
 This influences how quickly notes will be played, in other words, the tempo of the song.

 Runtime
 -----------------------------